MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/prebuilt-models.md

 The original value is what is actually in the document.
 The extracted value is what will be written into the column in SharePoint.
 When the model is applied to a library, you can use column formatting to specify how you want it to look in the document.

 Continue to select additional extractors you want to you use.
+You can also add other files to analyze for this model configuration.

 ## Apply extractors to the model